update: as of October 25th, 2020, Schönefeld Airport has permanently closed.

 The Bahn vs Über

-After the 3 hour flight delay from Copenhagen my options for getting to city center were minimal to none.
-A Couchsurfing buddy offered to pick me up from the airport when I arrived so that I didn’t have to navigate through the bahn late at night.
+After the 3-hour flight delay from Copenhagen, my options for getting to the city center were minimal to none.
+A Couchsurfing buddy offered to pick me up from the airport when I arrived so that I didn't have to navigate through the bahn late at night.
 By the time I picked up Beetlejuice and was ready to leave Schönefeld, it was midnight.

 I looked over at the platform board and knowing my German isn't up to par, I can still make out what looks like “out of order.”
 I hear a loud German voice from the next platform.
 I turn around and it's the conductor from the train arriving from the opposite direction.
 He repeats himself and then points repeatedly to the platform board.
 I wave and as loud as I can say, “Danke!”
 I let out a sigh of relief and frustration.
 The night is slipping away and my host is still waiting at the flat.
 I make my way back to the terminal, but not before asking some women about transit.
 They pointed to the other side of the airport where there is a night bus.